mum0n/model_size/docs/size_structured_model_snowcrab.md

   - not able to access areas of high currents or rapid changes in bathymetry (cliffs and rocky protuberances)
   - sampling of one vertical stratum (size of sampling gear) and missing mobile organisms that can escape by swimming over or around the nets or others that can burrow into sediments or shelf beside rocky outcrops below the nets.
   - sampling speed to capture rapidly moving organisms (escapement)
-  - sampling mesh too large to capture small organisms (escapement)
+  - sampling mesh too large to capture small organisms (escapement).

-can of course cause additional biases, usually also ignored.

-The usual recourse is to assume some operationally simplistic **lets-hope-it-is-completely-random-stratification** (LHIICRS) will account for most or all of these above factors.
-In actual practice, especially when little is known of a system, LHIICRS boils down to, **depth-alone-should-be-enough** as it is usually the only known.
-Thereafter, this stratification seldom changes as any additional strata often becomes exhorbitantly costly (in terms of needing to justify alterations from "good enough" to incrementally better, re-ananlysis, new survey locations, more data requirements and loss of trust from data end-users/clients/funders that invested in the initial approach).
+Though all these factors can of course cause additional biases, but are usually also ignored (**Lets-hope-it-is-completely-random-stratification** or LHIICRS).
+In actual practice, especially when little is known of a system, LHIICRS boils down to, **depth-alone-should-be-enough** as it is usually the only reasonably known factor.
+Thereafter, this stratification seldom changes as any additional strata often becomes exponentially more costly (in terms of needing to justify alterations from "good enough" to incrementally better, re-ananlysis, new survey locations, more data requirements and loss of trust from data end-users/clients/funders that invested in the initial approach).
 As such, one computes size frequency distributions, treating each observation as IID (that is, fully exchangeable) as no other recourse seems available.
 Indeed, this LHIICRS approach is the defacto standard in every setting that I have observed.
+Pragmatically, what this means is that observations may **not** be of exchangeable, that is, each observed individual may not be of equal importance in describing the system.
+If observations occur with more frequency in an area that is not representative of the overall system or stratum, then it’s influence would be elevated more than it should be and vice versa.
+For example, the flooding of an area with warm waters due to larger eddies entering the system for a year or more due to elevated and course grained climate variability and change can alter the location and extent of viable habitat and therefore render samples to be nonrandom due to this unaccounted factor in the sampling design.
+In other words, simply adding the observations together becomes inappropriate if they are not fully independent samples, across space, time, size (if there are ontogenetic or size-related changes in habitat preferences) and any covariates (e.g. bottom temperatures).

-It is generally, also admittedly, nearly impossible, to correctly design or account for these dynamic, context and size/age-dependent preferences, especially in a fluid, multidimensional (space, time, species, covariates) environment such as the ocean.
+It is generally, also admittedly, nearly impossible, to correctly design or account for these dynamic, context and size/age-dependent preferences, especially in a fluid, multidimensional (space, time, species, multiply interacting environmental covariates) environment such as the ocean.
 When, as is often the case, the controlling factors are associated with environmental variability that itself changes unpredictably at various hierarchical levels by its nature across both time and space, it is indeed a challenge to correctly define these strata and obtain an unbiased design.

-Pragmatically, what this means is that observations may not be of exchangeable, that is, they are not of equal importance in describing the system, even if one hopes this to be the case and feel there is no other recourse.
-For example, if observations occur with more frequently (e.g. flooding of area with warm waters due to larger eddies entering the system for a year or more due to elevated and course grained climate variability and change) in an area that is not representative of the overall system or stratum, then it’s influence would be elevated more than it should be.
-Similarly, if an observation occurs in an area that is highly representative of the system, then it’s influence should be higher than just a single observation.
-In other words, simply adding the observations together becomes inappropriate as they are not fully independent samples, across space, nor across time, nor across size (if there are ontogenetic or size-related changes in habitat preferences).
+In simpler applications such as areal abundance indices, the general solution is to use the (fixed factorial) "year-effect", independent of any covariate effects, if any; that is, where all other covariates are held at the overall mean (random effects) or reference (fixed effect) levels.
+Taking the abundance as that which would have been observed at an arbitrary reference level of covariates, does not equate to an actual estimate of abundance, but rather a density estimate; the latter only becomes an abundance estimate if the areal expansion is known (implicitly it is usually assumed that the domain has a fixed surface area).
+In environmentally more heterogenous areas, the later assumption can be inappropriate leading to the requirement of more information about the spatial and temporal bounds of the domain.
+In epidemiological studies, this latter approach is known as "Post-stratification" and carries with it a greater requirement of information/models of covariate conditions (see e.g., [Stan documentation](https://mc-stan.org/docs/stan-users-guide/poststratification.html) and [Wikipedia](https://en.wikipedia.org/wiki/Multilevel_regression_with_poststratification) for further information).
 Instead of directly changing the sampling design as new information arises (costly), a model-based (post-hoc, or "post-stratified" estimation) approach to (indirectly and approximately) adjust for additional information is less costly.
 In the context of individual level information (e.g., body size), one can estimate the relative importance of each observation in representing the overall system and ultimately reduce some of these biases, as much as the data available permits.

 <!--
 add to discussion:

-This MBPS approach is operationally viable in many long-standing survey/monitoring settings.
+This PS approach is operationally viable in many long-standing survey/monitoring settings.
 In operational testing with snow crab surveys in the Maritimes of Canada, it adds a few 10's of hours of computation and with reasonably informative predictive success (pearson correlation > 0.8).
 The latter can be improved with more complex and fine-tuned modelling and so can be extended to Large-Language Machine Learning approaches.

 add to conclusions: